Chapter 2: Types of Dental Crowns

-- Strenght: E-max crowns are made of lithium disilicate, a glass-ceramic molded into aesthetically pleasing dental crowns.
+- Strength: E-max crowns are made of lithium disilicate, a glass-ceramic molded into aesthetically pleasing dental crowns.
 According to a study, E-max crowns offer fractural strength of 500-530 when bonded.
 They serve as a great alternative to PFM crowns because they offer adequate strength, high esthetics, and same-day placement.

 - Aesthetics: E-max crowns are known for their aesthetic qualities such as their translucency.
 They are made from all-glass ceramics allowing them to look refined and natural.
 Overall you can expect them to blend right in with your real teeth.

 - Functionality: Since E-max crowns are created through CAD/CAM technology, their shape/size is much more accurate.
 This is why they not only look aesthetically pleasing but also protect the tooth from further damage.
 In terms of positioning, they are more suitable for anterior teeth because of superior esthetics.
-Due to relatively low fractural strength zirconia crowns are better for posterior teeth.

 - Superior esthetics